-Personal Stereo is Rebecca’s cultural history of the Walkman, published by Bloomsbury in September 2017 as part of Bloomsbury’s Object Lessons series.
-It was named one of Pitchfork‘s favorite music books of 2017, and it has been nominated for the 2018 Association for Recorded Sound Collections Awards for Excellence in Historical Recorded Sound Research.
+Personal Stereo is a short cultural history of the Walkman, published by Bloomsbury in September 2017 as part of Bloomsbury’s Object Lessons series.
+It was named one of Pitchfork‘s favorite music books of 2017, and it was nominated for the 2018 Association for Recorded Sound Collections Awards for Excellence in Historical Recorded Sound Research.

 You can read an excerpt here.